Transparency Statement

 - preventing, investigating and responding to regulatory non-compliance (e.g. breaches relating to vulnerable tenants, employer’s breaches of the Employment Relations Act 2000); and

-We take care to exercise our information gathering powers lawfully and appropriately, and meet our obligations under the Privacy Act 2020, Search and Surveillance Act 2012, Bill of Rights Act 1990, MBIE Code of Conduct, State Sector Code of Conduct, and relevant MBIE policies and procedures at all times.
+We take care at all times to exercise our information gathering powers lawfully and appropriately taking into account the relevant statutory regime/s, and to meet our obligations under the Privacy Act 2020, Search and Surveillance Act 2012, New Zealand Bill of Rights Act 1990, Victims’ Rights Act 2002, MBIE Code of Conduct, the Te Kawa Mataaho Public Service Commission Code: Standards of Integrity and Conduct, and relevant MBIE policies and procedures.
+Information gathered offshore also needs to comply with relevant local laws.

 Information gathering must be authorised according to our internal authorisation processes.
 These processes may vary within various teams in MBIE according to their regulatory function and the severity of the potential harm caused by the non-compliance, offending or threat.
 Each of our internal authorisation processes, and the related activities, are regularly reviewed.

-When making decisions about information gathering, we take into account a range of considerations, including the impact on individuals and their privacy; the harm that MBIE is responsible for preventing or addressing; the public interest in MBIE fulfilling its regulatory, law enforcement and security responsibilities and to assist other state sector agencies to fulfil their responsibilities; and the obligations on MBIE as a state sector agency.
+When making decisions about information gathering, we take into account a range of considerations, including the impact on individuals and their privacy; the harm that MBIE is responsible for preventing or addressing; the public interest in MBIE fulfilling its regulatory, law enforcement and security responsibilities and to assist other public sector agencies to fulfil their responsibilities; and the obligations on MBIE as a public sector agency.

-This statement applies to information gathered by us, our contractors, or any other third parties engaged by us.
+This statement applies to information gathered by us, our employees, contractors, or any other third parties engaged by us, including any of these engaged locally and/or working offshore.
 We require any third party that is carrying out information gathering on our behalf to comply with the obligations of MBIE employees.

 What information is covered by this statement, and why do we collect it?

-We are also required to protect that information and only disclose information in accordance with the law, including information that we consider is necessary to disclose in order give effect to our legislated responsibilities, to support other government agencies’ law enforcement, regulatory compliance and protective security activities.
+We are also required to protect that information and only disclose information in accordance with the law.
+This includes information that we consider is necessary to disclose in order give effect to our legislated responsibilities, to support other government agencies’ law enforcement, regulatory compliance, and protective security activities.

 How do we collect information?